-Dr. Stephanie Han is the award-winning author of Swimming in Hong Kong, editor of the Woman.
-Warrior.
-Writer.
-Substack focusing on women authors, writing, creativity, and health, founder of drstephaniehan.com, an online platform for women’s writing workshops, and creator of the Divorce Story Structure a powerful tool to help women write their divorce stories for their legal/personal file.
+Dr. Stephanie Han is an award-winning author, founder of drstephaniehan.com, an online learning platform for writing and transformation, editor of the woman. warrior. writer.
+Substack that features women authors of color, and creator of the Divorce Story Structure a powerful tool to help women write their divorce stories for their legal and personal files as seen in Oprah Daily.

-Swimming in Hong Kong won the Paterson Fiction Prize, Spokane Prize, and was the sole finalist for AWP’s Grace Paley Prize.
-The collection was shortlisted for the Asian Books Blog Award, and stories won prizes from The South China Morning Post, Nimrod International Journal, and Santa Fe Writer’s Project.
-Han is a former PEN and VONA fellow, received grants from the Los Angeles Department of Cultural Affairs, and was the inaugural English Literature PhD of City University of Hong Kong.
-She’s a contributing editor to The Hawai’i Review of Books and lives on O’ahu, home of her family since 1904.
-She is writing a memoir “Break: a divorce story”.
+Swimming in Hong Kong (Willow Springs Eastern WA Univ.) won the Paterson Fiction Prize, Spokane Prize, and was the sole finalist for AWP’s Grace Paley Prize.
+The collection was shortlisted for the Asian Books Blog Award, and stories won awards from The South China Morning Post, Nimrod International Journal, and Santa Fe Writer’s Project.
+Han is a former PEN and VONA fellow, and was the inaugural English Literature PhD of City University of Hong Kong.
+She writes, teaches, and surfs on Oahu, home of her family since 1904.

 Contact: